aspose-html/Aspose.HTML-Documentation/content/java/converting-between-formats/svg-to-xps-conversion/_index.md

 {{% /alert %}}

-The static methods of the [Converter](https://apireference.aspose.com/java/html/aspose.html.converters/converter) class are primarily used as the easiest way to convert an [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) code into various formats.
-You can convert [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) to [XPS](https://en.wikipedia.org/wiki/Open_XML_Paper_Specification) in your Java application literally with a single line of code!
+The static methods of the [Converter](https://apireference.aspose.com/java/html/aspose.html.converters/converter) class are primarily used as the easiest way to convert an {{%SVG%}} code into various formats.
+You can convert {{%SVG%}} to {{%XPS%}} in your Java application literally with a single line of code!

 {{< gist "aspose-com-gists" "b2199f957c72708d4d2b0de93bca3098" "Examples_Java_ConvertingBetweenFormats_ConvertSVGToXPS_WithASingleLine.java" >}}